2. Health Insurance Cover in France

-Nevertheless, the economically inactive spouse/civil partner of a business owner or salaried person in France does have to make their own application for health cover, rather than as a dependant of their partner, an issue we considered in our Newsletter article Access to Health Care for EEA Residents.
+Nevertheless, an economically inactive spouse/civil partner of a business owner or salaried person in France does have to make their own application for health cover, rather than as a dependant of their partner, an issue we considered in our Newsletter article Access to Health Care for EEA Residents.

-If you are an existing self-employed person, but retain substantial links to your home EEA country, you can work in France for up to two years, and retain affiliation to your existing home social security and health system.
+If you are an existing self-employed person, but retain substantial links to your home country, you can work in France for up to two years, and retain affiliation to your existing home social security and health system.

 - Habitually carry out substantial activities in the UK;

 - Pursue the self-employed activity in the UK (generally for at least two months) before going abroad;

 - Maintain the means in the UK to carry out the self-employment when they return.

 You will need to provide all relevant information to HMRC who decide on a case by case basis.
 You can contact them at National Insurance: non-UK residents.
 You can also use Check which country's social security legislation applies to you (CA8421.